 Arielle Gold Websites

-Steamboat Springs local and high school sophomore Arielle Gold came onto the scene hot in early 2012.
-At the inaugural Winter Youth Olympic Games in Innsbruck, Austria, Gold erupted with silver medals in slopestyle and halfpipe.
+Steamboat Springs local Arielle Gold may be a relative newbie to the snowboarding scene, but she’s made a big impact in a few short years.
+Early in 2012, at the inaugural Winter Youth Olympic Games in Innsbruck, Austria, Gold erupted with silver medals in slopestyle and halfpipe.
 Not long after, she upgraded to gold in halfpipe at the FIS Junior World Championships in Sierra Nevada, Spain.
-She then closed the season with a couple fourth-place finishes in halfpipe at the Sprint U.S. Grand Prix in Mammoth and the Burton U.S. Open, competing alongside the world’s toughest competition.
+She then closed the season with a couple fourth-place finishes in halfpipe at the Sprint U.S. Grand Prix in Mammoth and the Burton U.S. Open, competing alongside the world’s best riders.

 OFF THE SNOW